-You’ve carefully selected bamboo floors for your home due to their green benefits.
-You want the great benefits of bamboo flooring, from its easy maintenance to its durability.
+You’ve carefully selected bamboo floors for your home due to their green benefits, easy maintenance, and durability.
 In fact, you did plenty of research before you ever decided that bamboo floors were the right choice for your home.
-Now, however, you have a problem: when you open the boxes containing your bamboo flooring–or perhaps even before you open the boxes–you notice a chemical smell emanating from the pieces of bamboo.
-As a result, you find yourself with several questions about your new wood floors–many of which have you decidedly concerned.
+However, you have a problem: when you open the boxes containing your bamboo flooring, you notice a chemical smell emanating from the boxes.
+As a result, you find yourself with several questions about your new wood floors–many of which have you decidedly concerned about.

 Is the chemical smell coming from my bamboo flooring toxic?

-If you just removed the flooring planks from their boxes what you’re most likely smelling is light off-gassing from the polyurethane finish, which is common for pre-finished floors and usually goes away after a few days.
-Note that most prefinished wood floors come off the finish line and are packaged quickly, trapping the smell and the chemicals in the package.
-Does your bamboo flooring supplier provide test results for their products?
-Are they below CARB Phase II requirements or is your supplier Floorscore certified?
-If so, you can probably rest at ease.
-Most high quality bamboo floors meet the CARB Phase 2 standards that ensure that you’re not exposing your body to toxic levels.
+Don’t panic just yet!
+If you just removed the flooring planks from their boxes, what you’re most likely smelling is light off-gassing from the polyurethane finish, which is common for pre-finished floors and usually goes away a few days.
+Most pre-finished wood floors come off the finish line and are packaged quickly, trapping the vapors in the plastic wrapping.

 What symptoms would I see if items in my home were emitting high levels of VOCs?

-How can I decrease exposure to VOCs while working with bamboo flooring or after my flooring has been installed?
+How can I decrease VOC exposure while working with bamboo flooring or after my flooring has been installed?

-Working in a well-ventilated area while handling your bamboo flooring will help the chemical compounds dissipate faster.
-You can also wear a face mask which will help filter out harmful dust particles.
+Working in a well-ventilated area while handling your bamboo flooring planks will help the chemical compounds dissipate faster.
+You can also wear a face mask, which will help filter out harmful dust particles.

 How long will the odor last?
 I don’t like the way it smells!

-If you don’t like the odor of your new bamboo floors, there’s no need to worry!
-It should decrease noticeably within a few days and disappear completely within a week or two, leaving you to enjoy your beautiful new flooring for a lifetime.
+If you don’t like the odor, there’s no need to worry since it will decrease noticeably within a few days and disappear completely within a week or two.
+Then you can enjoy your beautiful new flooring for a lifetime.

 How can I make the smell in my new bamboo floors go away faster?

-I don’t like the smell at all, and it gives me a headache every time I smell it.
+I wouldn’t say I like the smell at all, and it gives me a headache every time I smell it.
 Is this a reason to worry?

-Some people are more sensitive to the smell of the urethane than others.
-You’ll probably notice that the smell disappears within just a few days of installation.
-That being said, if you feel a persistent headache and you don’t normally experience such symptoms then of course you should always consult with a doctor.
+Some people are more sensitive to the smell of the urethane than others, and you’ll probably notice that the smell disappears within just a few days of installation.
+That being said, if you feel a persistent headache and you don’t normally experience such symptoms, then, of course, you should always consult with a doctor.